CorfuDB/CorfuDB/README.md

 Clients link with a client-side library, `com.microsoft.corfu.CorfuClientImpl.java`, which implements a simple API (see `com.microsoft.corfu.CorfuExtendedInterface.java`,
     which extends `com.microsoft.corfu.CorfuInterface.java`).

-There is a simple `Helloworld.java` example in the `unittests` folder.
+the `test` folder contains several useful examples:
-It walks you through starting a CORFU client and doing simple log writing/reading.
+1. `Helloworld.java`  - walks you through starting a CORFU client, two appends (of different size extents) followed by two reads.
-There are other simple examples under `unittests`, like `WriteTester.java` (writer-loop) and `ReaderTester.java` (reader loop).
+2. `CorfuAppendTputTester.java` - a customizable append-loop
+3. `CorfuReadTputTester.java` - a customizable read-loop
+4. `CorfuRWTputTester.java` - a customizable multi-threaded client, with a mix of read/append threads

-There is also a very primitive interactive debugger, `com.microsoft.corfu.unittests.CorfuDBG` .
-It lets you manually append entries to the look and read the meta-information back from the log.
+5. `CorfuShell` - a (**very primitive**) interactive debugger.
+It lets you manually append entries to the log and read the meta-information back from the log.

 ===============================================================
 Bringing up a Corfu service:
 ==============================================================

 The CORFU log is striped over a cluster of storage-units, and employs a sequencer.
-The configuration is described in file named 0.aux.
-0.aux is an XML file; you may look at scripts/0.aux for an example.
-It is pretty self explanatory.

-To run corfu, you must have the **file 0.aux in your classpath**.

-The file and **simplelogger.properties in your classpath** controls your logging options.
+You must specify an initial configuration for the clients to find the CORFU service.
+The CORFU library looks for a file named `corfu.xml` in the working directory.

+The `scripts` directory contains useful resources for deployment:

+1. example `corfu.xml` file
+2. example `simplelogger.properties` for controling your logging options
+3. `runcorfu.ps1` is a PowerShell script which deploys CORFU servers and sequencer off the configuration

 Each storage unit is started by running